Factbox: Biden to push free childcare, college financed by taxes on rich

-United StatesFactbox: Biden to push free childcare, college financed by taxes on rich

-Here is how President Joe Biden will propose on Wednesday raising taxes on the wealthiest Americans to pay for pre-kindergarten and community college education and paid leave for healthcare, based on sources familiar with his plans and past comments he has made. read more
+(Reuters) - Here is how President Joe Biden will propose on Wednesday raising taxes on the wealthiest Americans to pay for pre-kindergarten and community college education and paid leave for healthcare, based on sources familiar with his plans and past comments he has made.

 WHAT AMERICANS WOULD GET